 Ten years later, in 1995, singer George Anthony reformed the band with his friend Terry Bones (of Discharge and U.K. Subs), playing and recording for a few years.
 The revised lineup with Bones put out one EP and the Cuts CD, on Taang!
 Records, which also released a compilation called Death R Us.
 Anthony was the original member of this lineup (usually dubbed Battalion of Saints A.D.), since two others had died and Olson refused to participate.

 In 2002, Battalion of Saints reared its head yet again with a lineup featuring bassist Matt Anderson (Heroin), guitarist Scott Bartoloni (Heroin, Clikitat Ikatowi) , drummer Steve Gearhardt (Total Chaos), second drummer Mario Rubalcaba (Hot Snakes, Rocket from the Crypt), and guitarist "TK" Londis Kues (Crucified Youth, TOF).
+Another Heroin member, Chris Squire, was also briefly part of the lineup.

 In 2006, audio-restoration specialist Eric Van der Wyk of King Tet Productions remastered the band's Second Coming album.
 According to Van der Wyk, "George Anthony -- he's one of the only members who's not dead -- he couldn't find anyone else in San Diego who could remaster it from vinyl....
 I just made a deal to do the reissue, too."